-The blending of a rich dark chocolate cake and the creamy deliciousness of peanut butter frosting makes for the most amazing Chocolate Peanut Butter Cupcake in the world.
+The blending of a rich dark chocolate cake and the creamy deliciousness of peanut butter frosting makes for the most amazing Chocolate Peanut Butter Cupcakes in the world.
 If you love chocolate and peanut butter (and who doesn’t), you’re gonna go bonkers over this outrageous sweet snack.
 There’s even a little peanut butter surprise tucked in the middle of this wonder.

 With all my heart, I love surprises!
 My husband taking me on a long road trip to pick up a “surprise” golden-doodle puppy a few years back.
 My daughter organizing a “surprise” jazz concert on the steps of the MET in NYC for my 50th.
 Going to bed with a terribly messy kitchen after a long hard day of cooking and photographing and waking up to a clean one that my husband “surprised” me with.
 Sweet surprises … they’re the absolute best!